Homotherium: Eurasia

 In a 1954 publication, Jean Viret proposed that Homotherium crenatidens was the applicable species name for much of the Homotherium material in the Late Pliocene-Early Pleistocene of Europe.
 While Ficcarelli in 1979 regarded H. crenatidens and H. latidens as distinct species, this was disputed by Alan Turner in a 1999 publication, who considered that the proposed morphological differences separating the two species were invalid and the two species were not distinct.

 A 2014 review recognised only one species of Homotherium in Eurasia during the Late Pliocene-Pleistocene, Homotherium latidens.
 Other named Homotherium species from this time period, including H. crenatidens, were found not to be distinct.
 Across time and space, the remains of H. latidens display considerable morphological variability, though there does not appear to be any clear pattern in this variation temporally or geographically (with the exception of the presence of "pocketing" of the margin of the masseteric fossa of the mandible appearing in Middle and Late Pleistocene H. latidens, but not earlier ones), with the morphological variation of the entire span of Homotherium in Eurasia from the Late Pliocene to the Late Pleistocene being similar to the variation found at the large sample for individuals from the Incarcal locality from the Early Pleistocene of Spain, supporting a single valid species.
-Some older material from the Pliocene of Eastern Europe (such as that from the Odesa Catacombs in Ukraine) was tenatively considered to belong to a separate species.
+Some older material from the Pliocene of Eastern Europe (such as that from the Odesa Catacombs in Ukraine) was tentatively considered to belong to a separate species, which a 2026 study suggested should be assigned to the species H. davitashvili.
+A 2026 review also supported the viewpoint of the 2014 study.
 Some authors have continued to recognise Homotherium crenatidens as a valid, pan-Eurasian species chronologically earlier than H. latidens, with these authors suggesting that H. crenatidens spans the Late Pliocene-Early Pleistocene, while H. latidens spans the Middle-Late Pleistocene.